 Typesetting is the process of converting a copy-edited manuscript to a printed book.
 As typesetting is quite complex, I do not go into detail here, but there is plenty of information on the Web, and some useful books available.
 Suffice to say, typesetting is a skilled job, generally carried out using desktop publishing software (although word processing software can be manipulated to do it).
 To gain an understanding of typesetting, pick up a paperback book and study the inside.
-How does it differ to an A4 typescript?
+How does it differ to an A4-size typescript?

 How I work

 .
 I pass her the electronic copy-edited version of the typescript; she does her magic, and sends me back an electronic copy of the typeset document.
-I also recommend her to clients for book cover design.
+I also recommend her for book cover design.
 (Examples of her work can be viewed on her website, and on my Portfolio

 page: namely, Rupert's Diary